EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 <br>

 ## Power Virtual Agents
-Power Virtual Agents is a app powered by AI and used to create chatbots.
+Power Virtual Agents is an app powered by AI and used to create chatbots.
 Power Virtual Agents is a tool to develop solutions for a specific topic where the bot will ask a series of questions.
 Using the responses to the questions the Power Virtual Agent will perform associated actions.

 <br>